 WorkBC’s mission is to touch lives and build better futures through advocacy.
 The centre is committed to NSIIP’s work, which focuses on building welcoming communities and supporting newcomers.
 Immigrants play an ever-increasing role in the North Shore’s labour market, so NSIIP’s efforts to connect immigrants to services is very important.

 We need everyone’s help to make the North Shore an immigrant friendly community.Fang Deng Immigrant Advisory Council Member

-in the City of North Vancouver are from Iran, the Philippines, and the UK.
+in the City of North Vancouver are recent immigrants (landed between 2011 and 2016).

-in the District of North Vancouver speak non-official languages at home
+in the District of North Vancouver speak Farsi most often at home